 Counselling can also lead to the ability to change self-defeating behaviour and habits, as well as gaining the ability to manage stress effectively and improve problem-solving and conflict resolution abilities.

-Counselling can help expression and management of emotions which include anger, relief from depression, anxiety or other mental health conditions.
+Counselling can help expression, understanding and management of emotions which include anger, relief from depression, anxiety or other mental health conditions.

 What to expect in your first session

 After our telephone consultation, I will explain our confidentiality agreement.
 We will spend time building our therapeutic relationship, as I listen to your experiences and validate your emotions.